 Support of Hotspot 2.0

-Support of P2P (or D2Das known in 3GPP) Direct connection
+Support of P2P (or D2D or ProSe as known in 3GPP) Direct connection

 Router Management support

+Detailed API specification

+This section is organized to support a comprehensive understanding of the OpenCM WebAPI design.
+It specifies the device discovery, message payload data structures, transport bindings and error handling.

 Device Discovery

-All devices implementing Web Binding of OpenCMAPI v1.1 SHALL register the name “cmapi.device” on its local network.
-Thus those devices SHALL be discovered by innate DNS resolution of
+All devices implementing the Web Binding of OpenCMAPI v1.1 SHALL register the name “cmapi.device” on its local network.
+Thus those devices SHALL be discovered by innate DNS ([RFC1034], [RFC1035]) resolution of “cmapi.device”.

-JSON-RPC Payload Data Structure
+Payload Data Structure of CMAPI interface messages

-This section defines transport independent representation of CMAPI-1 and CMAPI-2 interfaces.
+This section defines the transport independent representation of CMAPI-1 and CMAPI-2 interfaces.

 The request and response messages are based on JSON-RPC [JSON-RPC].
+JSON-RPC is a stateless, light-weight remote procedure call based on JSON data format [RFC7158].

+CMAPI functionality is implemented by using extended JSON-RPC data objects as the Application Data.
+A schema for each message is provided in [OpenCMAPI-SUP-JSD] that is based on [JSON-Schema].

+CMAPI-1 Messages

+CMAPI-1 request messages are originated from the client device, response messages are originated from the CMAPI implementation.

-Request Message Originated from Client Device
+CMAPI-1 Request Message